Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 At a higher level of regulation, models such as GET\cite{fu2025foundation} evaluate transcriptional programs by predicting gene expression profiles from sequence and chromatin data, and reveal both universal and cell-type-specific transcription factor and regulatory element networks.
 Such models are especially useful for linking DNA sequence context to downstream functional readouts, even across cell types and conditions.

-Hybrid systems such as Self-BioRAG \cite{jeong2024improving} even go further, integrating retrieval and reasoning to augment medical decision-making, illustrating how genomic knowledge can be directly applied in clinical contexts.
-Collectively, these generative strategies have taken genomics from the domain of static annotation to dynamic interpretation of sequences, prediction of regulatory interactions, and even synthesis of new genomes with specific design.
+\x{At the translational level}, hybrid systems such as Self-BioRAG \cite{jeong2024improving} even go further, integrating retrieval and reasoning to augment medical decision-making, illustrating how genomic knowledge can be directly applied in clinical contexts.
+Collectively, these generative strategies have taken genomics from the domain of static annotation to dynamic interpretation of sequences, prediction of regulatory interactions, and even synthesis of new genomes.